flyaruu/adba-r2dbc-demo/README.md

 # ADBA and R2DBC demo

-A bunch of simple servlets that explore different non-blocking interactions from SQL statement
+A bunch of simple servlets that explore different non-blocking mechanisms for querying a SQL database For this example I use a simple postgres database with generated data, you can easily spin it up using docker-compose.

 To build & run locally in Jetty: